-The main spend in Schools was the start of the new Welsh Medium School in Newtown
+The main spend in Schools was the start of the new Welsh Medium School in Newtown.

 The capital was financed by a mixture of Supported and Prudential Borrowing, capital receipts, grants and revenue reserves.
-The breakdown is shown overleaf.
+The breakdown is shown on the next page.